pingcap/blog/2017-09-08-rocksdbbug.md

 ## The End

 The RocksDB team reacted quickly and released a bugfix version for us, we highly appreciate that.
-However, it turns out the DeleteRange feature cannot work well with another delete files in range feature we are using now (see this [issue](https://github.com/facebook/rocksdb/issues/2833)), and both the features are kind of dangerous, so we still need to wait and test them thoroughly.
+However, it turns out the DeleteRange feature cannot work well with another delete files in range feature we are using now (see [issue: overlapped files of delete range](https://github.com/facebook/rocksdb/issues/2833)), and both the features are kind of dangerous, so we still need to wait and test them thoroughly.

 RocksDB plays a significant role in TiKV, thanks for the support from the RocksDB team and their great work.
 We are happy to help to improve the stability and performance in the future.